-Bhutan is a country blessed with diverse landscape and rich culture.
-In order to have taste of these features of this beautiful the last Shangri-La nation, Paro Phuentsholing Bhutan tour (7 Days) can be the best one.
-Paro Phuentsholing Bhutan tour offers one of the best chances to discover the Bhutanese scenic landscapes and lifestyle.
-Apart from this, if you want to continue your trip to north-east of India, this journey could be an ideal one.
-This Paro Phuentsholing tour (7 Days) starts from Paro with a visit to Taktsang Monastery (Tiger’s nest), Rinpung Dzong, Kychu Lhakhang Temple.
-The best part of this day is to hike to the Takshang Monastery up to the altitude of 3180m.
+Bhutan is a country blessed with a diverse landscape and rich culture.
+In order to have a taste of these features of this beautiful the last Shangri-La nation, the Paro Phuentsholing Bhutan Scenic tour (6 Nights 7 Days) can be the best one.
+Paro Phuentsholing Bhutan Scenic tour offers one of the best chances to discover the Bhutanese scenic landscapes and lifestyle.
+Apart from this, if you want to continue your trip to the north-east of India, this journey could be an ideal one.
+This Paro Phuentsholing Scenic Tour (6 Nights 7 Days) starts from Paro with a visit to Taktsang Monastery (Tiger’s nest), Rinpung Dzong, Kychu Lhakhang Temple.
+The best part of this 7-Day Bhutan trip is to hike to the Takshang Monastery up to the altitude of 3180m.

-Next, you will have visit of several major landmarks of Thimpu including Memorial Chorten, Thimpu Dzong, Buddha Point and other attractions.
-Furthermore, we will drive to Punakha crossing the Pass Dochu-La and witness the massive Punakha Dzong.
-After the return from Punakha, next day you will proceed further to Phuentsholing, which takes about 7-8 hours.
+Next, you will have a visit to several major landmarks of Thimphu including Memorial Chorten, Thimphu/Tashicho Dzong, Buddha Point, and many more attractions.
+Furthermore, we will drive to Punakha crossing the Dochu-La Pass, and witness the massive Punakha Dzong.
+After the return from Punakha, the next day you will proceed further to Phuentsholing, which takes about 7-8 hours scenic drive.
 Your Paro Phuentsholing Bhutan Tour; Fly in Drive Out ends at Phuentsholing border.

 Depending on your arrival time you will visit Rinpung Dzong and Kichu Lhakhang.
 Overnight at HOTEL, Paro.

-Morning take a hike to Cheri Monastery (Includes Dodina and Jigme Dorji Wild life Sanctuary): Hike about 1hrs (to and fro) leds to Cheri Goemba (Cheri Dorji Dhen).
+The morning takes a hike to Cheri Monastery (Includes Dodina and Jigme Dorji Wildlife Sanctuary): Hike about 1hrs (to and fro) leads to Cheri Goemba (Cheri Dorji Dhen).
 Zhabdrung Ngawang Namgyal built this monastery in 1620 and established the first monk body here.
-A chance to spot birds such as Mrs Gould’s Sunbird, Yellow-browed Tit, Yellow-rumped Honeyguide, Long-billed Thrush, Ultramarine Flycatcher.
+A chance to spot birds such as Mrs. Gould’s Sunbird, Yellow-browed Tit, Yellow-rumped Honeyguide, Long-billed Thrush, Ultramarine Flycatcher.

-Paper factory: The handmade paper making in Bhutan stemmed from the age old tradition originated in 8th century of Bhutanese history.
-The handmade paper constitutes as valuable National heritage of Bhutanese cultural identity and is preserved through all the ages.
-The Traditional paper is recognized and held high esteem both in home and outside world.
+Paper factory: The handmade paper making in Bhutan stemmed from the age-old tradition originated in the 8th century of Bhutanese history.
+The handmade paper constitutes a valuable National heritage of Bhutanese cultural identity and is preserved through all the ages.
+The Traditional paper is recognized and held high esteem both in-home and outside world.

-The weekend market: Held every Friday, Saturday and Sunday, the people crowd the stalls every day, dressed in full colour and gathered to meet and to barter, much like the street markets in London!
+The weekend market: Held every Friday, Saturday, and Sunday, the people crowd the stalls every day, dressed in full color and gathered to meet and to barter, much like the street markets in London!

 Later you can stroll around the city.